-NCFP created the Family Philanthropy Readiness Self-Assessment in 2017 to help community foundations assess their current level of readiness to undertake or expand services to multi-branch and/or multi-generational families.
-This online survey and resulting report help frame internal questions and decisions about offering family philanthropy services.
+NCFP created the Family Philanthropy Readiness Self-Assessment in June 2017 to help community foundations assess their current level of readiness to undertake or expand services to multi-branch and/or multi-generational families.
+The online survey and resulting report help frame internal questions and decisions about offering family philanthropy services.

 How does it work?